Westberg-Lab/Protein-Analysis-Pipeline/script_documentation.md

 ### Functionality
 - Creates a timestamped archive directory
 - Moves previous output directories and files to the archive
+- Copies configuration files (molecules.json and pipeline_config.json) to the archive
 - Creates fresh empty directories for a new run
 - Can delete previous outputs without archiving if requested